Tinkerforge/doc/en/source/Software/API_Bindings.rst

  1.) csc.exe       /target:exe /out:Example.exe /reference:Tinkerforge.dll ExampleConfiguration.cs
  2.) /usr/bin/gmcs /target:exe /out:Example.exe /reference:Tinkerforge.dll ExampleConfiguration.cs

-Or, alternatively add the DLL and the Example in an C# IDE of your choice (such as Visual Studio or Mono Develop).
+Or, alternatively add the DLL and the Example in an C# development environment of your choice (such as Visual Studio or Mono Develop).

-Documentation for the API can be found :ref:`here <index_bricks>`.

 .. _api_bindings_csharp_windows_phone:

 C# (Windows Phone)
 ^^^^^^^^^^^^^^^^^^

 **Requirements**: Windows Phone SDK 7.1 or newer

-For Windows Phone the normal C# bindings can be used (see :ref:`above <api_bindings_csharp>`).
+For Windows Phone the normal :ref:`C# bindings <api_bindings_csharp>` can be used.
 The asynchronous sockets that are needed for Windows Phone are currently not supported in Mono.
-Since the DLL is build to be compatible with C# 2.0 and Mono, the DLL is not compatible with Windows Phone.
+Since the ``Tinkerforge.dll`` is build to be compatible with C# 2.0 and Mono, the DLL is not compatible with Windows Phone.
 To overcome this we have added asynchronous sockets for Windows Phone with ``#if WINDOWS_PHONE`` directives in the socket code.
 This means you can add the ``Tinkerforge`` folder (from the ``source/`` folder in the C# bindings) as an external resource.
-The complete C# API bindings work with Windows Phone SDK >= 7.1 (SDK 7.0 does not support sockets and can thus not be used to interface with the Brick Daemon).
+This makes Visual Studio compile the bindings for Windows Phone.
+The complete C# bindings work with Windows Phone SDK >= 7.1 (SDK 7.0 does not support sockets and can thus not be used to interface with the Brick Daemon).

 In the following we assume that you already have Visual Studio for Windows Phone installed.
-As an example we will create a small project that can toggle a relay.
+As an example we will create a small project that can toggle a Dual Relay Bricklet.
 It should be easy to adjust this example for your needs.

 Start a new project by clicking on:

 * File
 * New Project...
-* Choose Visual C#
+* Choose "Visual C#"
-* Choose Windows Phone Application
+* Choose "Windows Phone Application"
-* Choose Name (e.g. Relay)
+* Choose a name (e.g. Relay)
 * Click OK
-* Choose Target Windows Phone OS 7.1
+* Choose Target as "Windows Phone OS 7.1"
 * Click OK

 * Right click on project in Solution Explorer
 * Add
-* New Folder, choose name Tinkerforge
+* New Folder, choose name "Tinkerforge"
 * Right click on Tinkerforge
 * Add
 * Existing Item, choose all files from ``source/Tinkerforge/`` folder of C#